-As stated above, the evidence shows that much of any development occurring in Parcel 1 is attributable to investments made by Marion, and Mayor Hudson testified that Parcel 1 is in Marion's path of growth.
+As stated above, the evidence shows that much of any development occurring in Parcel 1 of the PAA is attributable to investments made by Marion.
 Much of the development is contiguous to Marion and is logically an extension of Marion.
-R. 60 (map).
+R.60 (map).
 Furthermore, it is difficult to fathom how a City that is in a long-term downward spiral can be credited with any spillover growth whatsoever.

-&lt;sup>7 In In the Matter of the Enlargement of the Corporate Limits & Boundaries of the City of Gulfport, 627 So.
+7 In In the Matter of the Enlargement of the Corporate Limits & Boundaries of the City of Gulfport, 627 So.
 2d 292, 295 (Miss.
 1993) (Smith, J., dissenting), Justice Smith recognized the obvious fact that without growth, there can be no path of growth.